Humans in the Loop (film): Reception

 The film received widespread critical acclaim for its thought-provoking narrative and strong visual storytelling.
 Critics praised its nuanced exploration of AI biases and the gendered implications of technology.
 High on Films rated it 4.5/5, calling it "an essential and timely film on the intersection of ethics and technology."
 The Hindu highlighted its "sharp social critique wrapped in a visually immersive experience."
 Indian Express praised its "meticulous research and emotionally compelling storytelling."
-The film holds an 85% rating on Rotten Tomatoes, based on early festival reviews.

 Deccan Herald described it as "an ode to the women who are redefining technology from behind the screens."

 Nandini Ramnath of the Scroll.in observed that "Humans in the Loop suggests that Indians can domesticate all manner of beasts, whether personified or machine-led."

 Abhishek Srivastava of The Times of India awarded 3.5 stars out of 5 and said that "Director Aranya Sahay, who also appears briefly as a government officer in the film, occasionally slips into preachy moments, but when the film simply observes, it feels like a fresh voice—a story about AI that is profoundly human."

 Rahul Desai of The Hollywood Reporter India writes in his review that "Most film-makers might have rested on the multitudes of this premise.
 The movie itself might have felt incidental, like a medium to platform all those blatant metaphors.
 But Aranya Sahay crafts a thoughtful, curious and wonderfully observed narrative that marries the language of storytelling with the grammar of living."

 Sahir Avik D’souza of The Quint rated it 4 stars out of 5 and wrote that "the film is dedicated to the women of Jharkhand.
 It highlights the unsung human labour that quietly powers the global artificial intelligence industry."

 Alaka Sahani, writing for The Indian Express stated that "Humans in the Loop reminds us that though we are not unfamiliar with the threat that AI algorithms pose to cultural homogeneity, we still have to get rid of our existing biases."